alexanderschau/denopkg.dev/README.md

 from the edge.
 The website is hosted on their JAMstack platform [Pages](https://pages.cloudflare.com/).

-_Thanks for this amazing services at this point :)_
+_Thanks for these amazing services at this point :)_

 ## Usage

-If you're to lazy to read the following section you also can use our step by step URL Generator at [https://denopkg.dev](https://denopkg.dev/).
+If you're to lazy to read the following section you can also use our step by step URL Generator at [https://denopkg.dev](https://denopkg.dev/).

 ### GitHub Repository